Healthy Thanksgiving Recipes

 Wild rice is something that actually grows locally to where I live, which makes me super interested in this delicious wild rice salad recipe!
 This delicious holiday dish features cranberries, nuts, and a honey mustard dressing. (via The View From Great Island)

 This shallot and shiitake gravy is a delicious alternative to fattier gravies.
 If you’ve never had a mushroom gravy, you’ll want to try this for sure.
 Everyone at your dinner shindig is going to love it. (via Oh My Veggies)

-One of my favourite dishes during the holiday season is acorn squash.
+One of my favorite dishes during the holiday season is acorn squash.
 My mom used to make acorn squash all the time, and during the warmer months, we’d actually grow them in our garden.
 Definitely a must for Thanksgiving, and this recipe makes it so simple to get the perfect baked squash!
 Yum. (via The Kitchen Is My Playground)

-Carrots are such a great vegetable to cook for the holiday because they’re receptive to so many different flavours.
+Carrots are such a great vegetable to cook for the holiday because they’re receptive to so many different flavors.
 I have a feeling these roasted marsala carrots will be super delicious. (via Mom On Timeout)

 Désirée is the Canuck mama behind So Fawned Lifestyle.
 Blogger, social media wrangler, go-to girl.
 Living the life with her partner Rich and awesome daughter Gretchen, she spends her days typing and drinking copious amounts of tea, and watching Gilmore Girl reruns.